HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 related to the financial decisions of individual households that cannot be solved on closed form and discuss numerical approaches to finding the solution.

+_Rethinking Exchange Rate Risk Management (Rolf Poulsen)_

+We describe some theoretical and practical (from computational to legal) issues in the construction of an exchange-rate risk management system that is feasible for small to medium enterprises.
+This work is a collaboration with http://www.gcureports.com/ and you will hear how the system was almost endorsed by the Pope.

 _Calibration of the local volatility function (Lykke Rasmussen)_